-Why is red the Christmas color.
+Bu then we have to wonder why is red the Christmas color?
 Illustrations from as recently as the 19th century portray Santa Claus dressed in green, or blue!
 Coca Cola did not invent a jolly Santa dressed in red in the Coca-Cola ads in 1931, with colors to match its logo, as NPR and others have claimed.
 There were other Santas dressed in red in illustrations and in ads before that.
 It took a while, however, for red to settle in as the accepted Christmas color.

 It started with northern Europe and red holly berries, as well as the tradition of decorating evergreen trees with apples.
 (Apples store well in barrels; they look pretty on a tree, plus there was this thing about Adam and Eve and the forbidden fruit that was somehow mixed up with December.)